- A Theology of Strategy Development

 The bridge didn’t change, but everything around it did!

-As leaders, we must be ever vigilant that we don’t allow our ministries to remain impervious to the constant changes taking place around us!
-If we do, this picture could easily be a picture of your ministry a few years down the road!
+As leaders, we must be ever vigilant that we don’t allow our ministries to remain impervious to the constant changes taking place around us.
+If we do, this picture could easily be a picture of our ministry a few years down the road.
 One of the reasons why we might not adapt to circumstances is the hold that history sometimes has on us.
 It is precisely for this reason that Christ gave us his Spirit to guide us after he ascended into heaven.
 The Holy Spirit enables us to faithfully adapt to an ever-changing world.

-I think most ministry leaders recognize this, because when Don Simmonds gave his plenary speech on organizational change at the 2012 CCCC conference, he asked the audience “How many think their ministries need to change?” and it appeared that every hand in the room shot up!
+I think most ministry leaders recognize this, because when Don Simmonds gave his plenary speech on organizational change at a CCCC conference, he asked the audience “How many think their ministries need to change?” and it appeared that every hand in the room shot up!

 Also, my job gives me the opportunity to talk with ministry leaders all across the country, and many ministries are either in the process of innovation, re-invention, and/or experimentation, or they want to find out how to do it.
 There is a groundswell of desire for fresh strategic thinking about our missions and the means of fulfilling them.